ClearTables/ClearTables/README.md

 ### Why no addresses in the building table? ###

-Adresses and buildings have a many-to-many relationship.
+Addresses and buildings have a many-to-many relationship.
 Multiple addresses inside one building are very common, and multiple buildings in one address can be found.
 If rendering, a separate table is fine, and if doing an analysis these cases need to be considered which requires joins.